JosePaumard/streams-utils/Readme.md

 Do not try on a non-finite stream...

+## Grouping on splitting

+This operator comes in two flavors.
+It builds a stream of streams using two predicates.

+The first one takes two predicates.
+If the first predicate matched a given element, then a gate is opened, and the elements of the input stream are accumulated in a first stream.
+Then the second predicate is used.
+If it matches a subsequent element, then the gate is closed and the substream is returned.
+The process then starts again until the elements of the input stream are exhausted.
+It is possible to choose whether to add the opening and closing elements to the substreams or not.

+The second one takes only one predicate, that is used both for opening and closing.

+## Filtering all maxes

+This operator returns a filtered stream with only the greatest elements in it.
+It comes in two flavor: the first one uses the natural order comparator, and works with streams of comparable elements.
+The second one takes a comparator as a parameter.

+For the following stream: `"1", "2", "4", "1", "2", "3", "3", "4"` the filtered stream is `"4", "4"`.

 ## Acknowledgements

 Many thanks to Rémi Forax for his valuable advice during the development of this API.